madox412999/madox412999/README.md

 - 🔨 Improve at building clean, scalable code
 - 💼 Land my first 1–2 freelance jobs on platforms like Upwork
-- 🚀 Launch more projects on GitHub each month
+- 🚀 Launch more projects on GitHub

 ---